Minecodes/tatake-old/README.md

-# tatake
+# Tatake
-Another discord bot in golang/go
+An multi-purpose Discord Bot that is written in NodeJS